 35 | irr. app. (ext.) – Their Little Bones, Becoming Sharp, Find Repose But Fail To Avoid Worrying A Breach In The Ghostly Skin, The Which Separates That Above From That Below (This Being The Last And Final Seal) And Whereupon All Light Evacuated The Furnace.
 Several Consequences Ensue.

 Probably the longest album title in living memory, but also one of the hardest to lay hands on.
-Matt Waldron revised his 1999 original for this remastered version, of which just twenty copies were made, packaged in a lavish box containing bones, booklets & art (scans of my own copy can be seen on Discogs).
-It’s one of Waldron’s most beguiling creations, a veritable miscellany of disjunct sound & allusion that, as ever in his work, mysteriously manages to coalesce into something utterly comprehensible. i sincerely hope the album will be made available digitally, as it’s just too good for such a small audience.
+Matt Waldron revised his 1999 original for this remastered version, of which just twenty copies were made, packaged in a lavish box containing bones, booklets and art (scans of my own copy can be seen on Discogs).
+It’s one of Waldron’s most beguiling creations, a veritable miscellany of disjunct sound and allusion that, as ever in his work, mysteriously manages to coalesce into something utterly comprehensible. i sincerely hope the album will be made available digitally, as it’s just too good for such a small audience.

 34 | Dai Fujikura – Secret Forest